Soccer shin guards

 Other requirements of the standard are a restraint assessment to ensure that protectors remain in place during use, and an evaluation for any rough, hard or sharp edges that may cause discomfort or injury to the wearer or others during normal use.

 Standard EN 13061:2009 also includes requirements for the marking and user information.
 The marking ensures that all relevant information relating to the guards is shown on the end product, and the user information helps to ensure that products are correctly used.

 Further information on SATRA's PPE certification and testing services is available at www.satra.com/ppe

 15 PER CENT DISCOUNT ON FIRST SATRA TEST - please click here.

 SATRA has a comprehensive set of test equipment and facilities to carry out all aspects of soccer shin guard testing in accordance with EN 13061:2009.
-We can also assess products for innocuousness and CE Mark them against the Personal Protective Equipment (PPE) Directive.
+We can also assess products for innocuousness and CE Mark them against the Personal Protective Equipment (PPE) Regulation.
 Please email firstname.lastname@example.org for further information.